fabmob/standard-covoiturage/README.md

 Additional documentation is currently being written (see the [README of the "doc" directory](./doc/README.md)).

-The standard is published in a draft version, to allow an experimentation before publication in a final version.
+The standard is published in a draft version (v1.0.0-alpha), to allow an experimentation before publication in a final version.
 As such, it might be subject to breaking changes.

 The publication in final version is planned for the end of 2022.